The Honeycomb Book

 Our implementation uses the second solution, along with a structure used to store unused slots.
 In turns, we can use these “holes” in the storage to reinsert darts or collapse the structure at a later point during execution.

-Sewing and unsewing operation
+Sewing operation

 Sewing